agardnerIT/obslab-k6/docs/getting-started.md

 k6 requires an API token to stream metrics to Dynatrace.

-Create an API token with `metrics.ingest` permissions.
+Create an API token with the following permissions:

+- `metrics.ingest`
+- `openpipeline.events_sdlc`

 ## Start Demo